maros/Zway-DeviceMove/README.md

 Related device.
 See relatedCheck for detailed explanation.

+## difference

+Do not move device when difference between current and target position is less than this value

 ## icon

 Select which icon to use for the virtual device.
 Default (taken from the